Scroll to see more

 Introducing the VocalR Child App.

-Our main focus was to build out the child-facing app first so we could showcase the gameplay.
+Our main focus was to build out the child-facing app first so we could showcase the gameplay as our MVP.

-From the beginning, it became clear that our app required different approaches for its users.
+From the beginning, it was clear that our app required diverse approaches.
 While children form a primary user group, parents also play an important role in overseeing progress.

 Additionally, I dedicated more effort to enhancing the onboarding screens, aiming to create a comprehensive and straightforward diagnosis process for children.